fromzeroedu/from-flask-to-quart-course/manuscript/4_A_Quart_Database_Counter.md

 Now let's set up our test fixtures using pytest's `conftest.py` mechanism.
 In the pytest world, fixtures are powerful tools that help us set up the state our tests need.
 Think of fixtures as building blocks that prepare everything your tests require - like database connections, test data, or application configuration.
 The great thing about fixtures is that they're reusable across multiple tests and can even build on top of each other.

-Unlike our previous approach of having tests inside each blueprint, we're going to create a dedicated `tests` folder in the root of our backend-service.
+Unlike our previous approach of having tests inside each blueprint, we're going to create a dedicated `tests` folder in the root of our `backend-service` foldertes.
 This is a deliberate choice that brings several benefits.
 First, it gives us a clear separation between application code and test code.
 Second, it makes it easier to run all our tests with a single command.
 And third, it allows us to share fixtures and testing utilities across all our tests without duplicating code.

 Let's create our `conftest.py` file in the tests directory and walk through its implementation piece by piece.
 First, let's add our imports: